V/Line Sprinter: Service

 Sprinter operation commenced in December 1993, with an official launch on the Ballarat corridor on 16 December 1993, with a special service running to Ballarat station and back, with the then Transport Minister, Alan Brown and other guests on board.
 A maximum speed of 143 km/h was achieved during this trip.
 They were launched on the Bendigo corridor on 17 March 1994, with a special service running to Bendigo station and back.
 The Sprinters were launched on the Geelong line on 1 September 1994, with a special service running to Geelong station, launching on the Seymour line on 14 December 1994, with a special service running to Seymour station, and finally launching on the Traralgon line on 16 June 1995, to coincide with the newly built Traralgon station.

-For operation on the longer routes a portable buffet cart was trialled - the first such service since 1961, on the Horsham and Warrnambool lines.
+For operation on the longer routes, a portable buffet cart was trialled - the first such service since 1961, on the Horsham and Warrnambool lines.
 The cart was delivered to V/Line Passenger at Spencer Street Station on 12 August 1996, and its first use was on the 10:30am Melbourne to Bendigo and 1:20pm return service on the 15th of that month.
-By September 1996 the cart was in regular use between Seymour and Wodonga.
+By September 1996, the cart was in regular use between Seymour and Wodonga.

 Over time, the Sprinters also operated to interurban destinations such as Warragul and Kyneton, along with outer suburban destinations like Craigieburn and Sunbury.

 Sprinters were the first Victorian passenger trains to run at 130 km/h, and enabled acceleration of some services by up to 15 minutes.
 Furthermore, their relatively low operating costs allowed for an increase in service frequency on the Ballarat and Bendigo lines.
 These improved services contributed to an increase in V/Line patronage from 6.5 million passenger journeys in 1993/94 to 7.0 million in 1995/96.

 In addition, they performed some longer trips to destinations such as Albury and Echuca, although this was not specially catered for in their designs and thus led to some concerns over amenities such as lack of catering.

 Following the introduction of VLocity stock, Sprinters have been returned to short-haul duties.
-Since 2008, a pair have been hired to Metro Trains Melbourne to operate services on the Stony Point line with units periodically rotated.
+Since 2008, a pair have been hired to Metro Trains Melbourne to operate services on the Stony Point line with units rotated weekly.

 Sprinters are used on lines including: